-Our success depends on the availability of suitable undeveloped land and lots at acceptable prices and having sufficient liquidity to acquire such properties.
+Our success depends on the availability of suitable undeveloped land and lots at acceptable prices and having sufficient liquidity to acquire those properties.

 Our success in developing land and in building and selling homes depends in part upon the continued availability of suitable undeveloped land and lots at acceptable prices.
 The availability of undeveloped land and lots for purchase at favorable prices depends on a number of factors outside of our control, including the risk of competitive overbidding on land and lots and restrictive governmental regulation.
-Should suitable land opportunities become less available, the number of homes we may be able to build and sell would be reduced, which would reduce revenue and profits.
-In addition, our ability to make land purchases will depend upon whether we have sufficient liquidity to fund such purchases.
+Should suitable land opportunities become less available, the number of homes we may be able to build and sell would be reduced, which would reduce our sales and profits, and have a material adverse effect on our business, results of operations and financial condition.
+In addition, our ability to make land purchases will depend upon whether we have sufficient liquidity to fund them.